Gizra/Gizra-Way-Book/who_are_we.md

 They asked if we could give them consulting on how to port the OG vocab module to Drupal 7.
 Quickly it became obvious that the right way would be for us to take this non-trivial task.

-They initially thought we were going to have some per tasks relationship (i.e. we will have a work order per set of tasks), but we immeditaly recognized it as "foot in the door", and decided to dive into their platform.
+They initially thought we were going to have some per tasks relationship (i.e. we will have a work order per set of tasks), but we immediately recognized it as "foot in the door", and decided to dive into their platform.

 We have raised some issues, and gave them suggestions and solutions that were quickly translated to us becoming part of the core team of OpenScholar.
 This has probably been one of the most important milestones of the early years of Gizra.